SrilekhaS20/cloud-devops-assessment/README.md

 ### 4. Create Kubernetes deployment files
-Create deployment and services yaml files to provision node, namespaces, pods, deployments and services in aws
+Create deployment and services yaml files to provision node, namespaces, pods, deployments and services in aws Deployment and Service yaml files can be found in k8s folder

 ### 5. Connecting EKS cluster through EC2
+After successful creation of EKS Cluster, execute below commands to create deployment and service.
 ```bash
 aws configure
 ```